basho/basho_docs/source/languages/en/riak/ops/advanced/backends/bitcask.md

 * **Ability to handle datasets larger than RAM without degradation**

     Access to data in Bitcask involves direct lookup from an in-memory hash table.
-This makes finding data very efficient, even when data setes are very large.
+This makes finding data very efficient, even when datasets are very large.

 * **Single seek to retrieve any value**